-Join in some popular student traditions hosted by UCSD's six colleges—everyone's invited!
+Join in some popular student traditions hosted by UC San Diego's six colleges—everyone's invited!

 Marshall Week, 2nd week of November